 Annual Progress Reports

-Progress review meetings must be held at least once per academic year, typically between April and June of each year (or more often at the discretion of the Associate Chair, Graduate).
-The Supervisory Committee will assess progress and plans for the following year and prepares a PhD Annual Progress Report which must be submitted to the graduate office for review by the Associate Chair, Graduate.
+Progress review meetings must be held at least once per academic year, typically between April to June of each year (or more often at the discretion of the Associate Chair, Graduate).
+The Supervisory Committee will assess progress and plans for the following year and prepares an annual progress report which must be submitted to the graduate office for review by the Associate Chair, Graduate.
 The report is recorded in the student’s ROSI record.
 It is the responsibility of the student to schedule progress report meetings.

 For the first progress meeting (held during the student’s first year), the student should fill out the annual progress report form and bring a draft comprehensive reading list for discussion to the meeting.
 The timeline for writing the comprehensive exam should be established at this meeting.
 The student should also include 2-3 paragraphs on the proposed thesis area or topic.
 Annual reports for each year should include a list of activities undertaken in the past year, such as publications, courses, conference presentations, teacher training activities, professional development activities and progress on the dissertation (data collection, number of interviews completed and transcribed, document analysis undertaken, chapters completed, etc.).
 Progress reports can also be accompanied by materials such as draft questionnaires and interview guides, initial tabulations and analysis of results, and chapter summaries.
 The student should also construct a timeline for work to be completed and activities to be undertaken in the following year.